Mathics3/mathics-development-guide/docs/extending/code-overview/glossary.rst

    eval

-     A functional compuation.
+     A functional computation.
 We use this in the functional programming sense; it is distinct from :term:`evaluate` which is more complex, but has *eval()* as a component of that.